 What evidence you will need to get the right decision will depend on what decision is being made or what decision you want to fight.
 Below are some of the different situations you might find yourself in and the types of evidence you will need.

-If the council tells you that you are not entitled to housing assistance take a look at the section called Eligibility assessment in A survival guide to what to do if you are threatened with homelessness for more help.
+If the council tells you that you are not eligible for help with housing, take a look at the section called 'The Eligibility assessment' in A survival guide to what to do if you are threatened with homelessness for more help.

 The council can decide you can’t get help to end your homelessness because the housing officer doesn’t think you are homeless according to the law.
 You will need to get evidence together to show that you are.
 This might mean asking the housing officer to speak to the family member who has made you leave.

 If you can’t go back to your home because of domestic abuse it will help your case if you can tell someone independent (not just a friend or family member) about what has happened.
 This person might be a domestic abuse support worker, a health visitor, the police or a solicitor who does family law.
 The person you tell can then give the council a record of what you have said to them.
 The council can’t say you have to have evidence of the abuse other than your word but it will help your case if you do.

 If you are still in your home but it is in too poor a state of repair or has been badly damaged take photos to show the housing officer or ask the housing officer to visit.
 It might also help to report the disrepair to the council’s Environmental Health department, or ask the housing officer how to do this – they may inspect and if they do they will write to you.
 The letter will be useful evidence for your case.